 confidential & free consultation

 If you undergo emotional distress because of another individual’s negligent or outrageous deliberate acts, you can file an employment lawsuit to recover damages.
 This area of the law is complicated.
-Before filing a lawsuit, it’s essential to comprehend the two types of emotional distress and have an employment attorney review your best options.
+Before suing your employer, it’s essential to comprehend the two types of emotional distress and have a California employment attorney review your best options.

 Emotional distress is either negligent or intentional.
 The distinction is founded on the company’s state of mind or the individual liable for conducting the destructive act.
 Each type of emotional distress needs evidence that particular actions did or did not happen.